 4. The top three design teams will be awarded certificates for their accomplishment.
 Money awards pending funding availability.
 Certificates will be presented to the winning design teams for display at their universities, and a certificate also will be presented to each team member and the faculty/project advisor.
-Representative from each of the top three place design teams will be offered an opportunity to present the team's work at the AIAA ASCEND Conference.
+Representative from each of the top three place design teams will be offered an opportunity to present the team's work at one of AIAA's Forum or Conference.
 Teams are responsible for their own travel arrangements and conference registration.
 AIAA may provide a small stipend, pending funding availability.